obokhove/EagreEUEID20202023/HPCresults/readme.md

 ## Instruction to install Firedrake in a Singularity docker on HPC-ARC4 13-04-2023

-By Junho, 감사합니다 (kamza hamnida), with OB
+By Junho, 감사합니다 (Gamsa hamnida), with OB

 The former
 ```Python